WebKit/WebKit/ReadMe.md

 ### Checking out the Subversion Repository

-Run the following command to check out WebKit's subversion repository:
+If you don't want to use Git, run the following command to check out WebKit's Subversion repository:

 ```
 svn checkout https://svn.webkit.org/repository/webkit/trunk WebKit